blaine245/700P-PROJECTS/README.md

 ## 💻 My Projects
 - 🧪 **MIDTERM**
-  - MIDTERM LAB TASK 1: 📂 Object Oriented Analysis
+  - MIDTERM LAB TASK 1: 📂 Object-Oriented Analysis
 - 🔥 More projects coming soon...

 ---

 ## 🎯 Areas of Interest
-- I like learning new things
+- Learning new things
-- I enjoy taking on challenges
+- Taking on challenges
-- I’m always eager to improve myself
+- Self-improvement

 ---

 ## ⚡ Fun Facts About Me
 - 🎮 I like playing games
-- 🎧 I love listening
+- 🎧 I love listening to music
 - 🌙 I’m a dreamer

 ---